Microbial-Ecology-Group/AMRplusplus/docs/configuration.md

 Customize Environment Variables using profiles
 ----------------------------------------------

 The **nextflow.config** contains a section that allows the use of environment "profiles" when running AmrPlusPlus.
 Further information for each profile can be found within the /config directory.
 In brief, profiles allow control over how the pipeline is run on different computing clusters.
-We recommend the "singularity" profile which employs a Singularity container  with all the required bioinformatic tools.
+We recommend the "conda" profile which employs multiple conda environments with all the required bioinformatic tools.

 ```bash